 Three platforms now dominate digital tabletop, and they’ve taken radically different approaches.

 Board Game Arena has become the default.
-Over 500 games, free tier that’s genuinely usable, and a turn-based system that lets you play Ark Nova with someone in Tokyo across three days.
+Over 500 games, a free tier that’s genuinely usable, and a turn-based system that lets you play Ark Nova with someone in Tokyo across three days.
 Their secret weapon?
 Publisher partnerships.
 When a hot game launches physically, the BGA version often follows within months.
 The recent additions of Earth and Heat: Pedal to the Metal have been particularly well-received.

 What Digital Does Better

-This might be heresy, but there are things digital genuinely improves:
+This might be heresy, but there are things digital genuinely improves.

 Setup and teardown.
 Spirit Island is a 20-minute setup in cardboard.
 Digital?
 Click and play.
 For complex games, this alone doubles the number of times you’ll actually play.
+Anyone who says setup time doesn’t matter has never tried to convince their group to play a game that takes longer to set up than to teach.

 Rules enforcement.
 No more “wait, can I do that?” moments.
 The computer knows.
 This is especially valuable for heavy euros where edge cases hide in paragraph 47 of the rulebook.
+I’ve learned more rules from BGA error messages than from any instruction manual.

 What It Can’t Replace

 The table.
 The conversation.
 The moment someone realises they’ve been set up three turns ago and the whole table erupts.
 The negotiations in Cosmic Encounter that work because you can see someone’s face.
+The satisfaction of shuffling actual cards.
+The weird intimacy of five people focused on the same physical object for two hours.

 Digital board gaming isn’t replacing physical.
 It’s expanding who plays, how often, and which games get tried.
 The publisher who ignores digital in 2026 is leaving money and audience on the table.